 Q: Do I have to stop birth control before I freeze eggs?

 A: Since birth control pills or patches prevent ovulation, you will need to stop using it before starting the egg freezing process.
 You can resume using the pill or the patch after your egg retrieval.
-If you have have an IUD, you don’t have to remove it during the egg freezing process.
+If you have an IUD, you don’t have to remove it during the egg freezing process.

 For women that have been using the pill or the patch for a long period of time, we often recommend a month “rest” period (aka stopping birth control for a month).
 The pill makes your ovaries go to sleep, effectively.
 So in an effort to maximize your response to fertility medications, we give them an extra month (a month off the pill) to wake up.
 If you don’t have the time or don’t want to take the month off it isn’t bad or wrong, it just may ultimately make the egg freezing cycle longer (extra days of meds to get those ovaries going!)

 Q: What is the best age to freeze your eggs?

 A: There is no time like the present; if you come and see us at 38, do it then—don’t think about it for a year and do it at 40.
-The same goes for a woman who comes in at 30; your eggs are better at 30 then at 32, so if you are thinking about doing it, do it now.
+The same goes for a woman who comes in at 30; your eggs are better at 30 than at 32, so if you are thinking about doing it, do it now.
 There is no “cut off” age but there is an age (generally >42) whereby your ability to produce eggs that are chromosomally normal is significantly reduced and it may not yield the results you are hoping for.